Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 Intelligent Pickup Routing and Backhaul Optimization

-Rather than scheduling standalone return pickups, AI clusters return requests by geography and item type, then overlays them onto existing delivery routes.
-The van that delivered 40 packages in the morning picks up 8 returns on the way back to the depot.
-This backhaul approach turns empty-return-trip miles into productive reverse-logistics capacity at near-zero incremental transport cost.
+The van that delivers 40 packages in the morning can pick up 8 returns on the way back to the depot.
+This backhaul model turns empty return-trip miles into productive reverse-logistics capacity at near-zero incremental transport cost.
 Where standalone return pickups might cost $4–$6 per item, backhaul pickups can reduce that to under $1.50.

-For enterprise retailers operating multi-market fleets, backhaul optimization with platforms like Locus compounds savings across thousands of routes daily.
-The same dispatch engine that allocates drivers to outbound routes can allocate return capacity — the technology layer is a logical extension of existing fleet utilization software.
+With platforms like Locus, the same dispatch engine that allocates drivers to outbound routes can allocate return capacity across owned fleets, 3PL partners, and flexible driver networks.
+The technology layer is a natural extension of existing fleet utilization software.

 AI-Driven Return Disposition

-Not every returned item should travel to the same place.
-A lightly used item in original packaging should route to the nearest fulfillment center for immediate restocking — not the origin warehouse 800 miles away.
-A damaged-packaging item should route directly to a refurbishment partner, skipping the main warehouse inspection queue entirely.
-Seasonal items past their resale window should route to liquidation or donation channels, avoiding warehouse processing costs altogether.
+A lightly used item in original packaging should route to the nearest fulfillment center or store where demand exists.
+It should not move back to the origin warehouse 800 miles away by default.
+A damaged-packaging item may need to move directly to a refurbishment partner, bypassing the main warehouse inspection queue.
+A seasonal item outside its resale window may be better routed to liquidation or donation, avoiding unnecessary warehouse handling.

-The critical shift: these disposition decisions are made by AI at the point of return initiation, before the item moves.
-This saves 3–7 days of unnecessary transit and processing per return.
-AI-driven return processing has been shown to be over 40% faster than traditional methods, according to Technavio — and that speed directly translates into recovered margin.
+This prevents avoidable movement, reduces dwell time, and improves recovery value.
+It can save 3–7 days of unnecessary transit and processing per return.
+AI-driven return processing has been shown to be over 40% faster than traditional methods, according to Technavio — and speed directly protects margin.

 Compressing Return-to-Shelf Velocity